diklagit/my-rest-api/README.md

 ### initial data
 three instances of business cards and three instances of users (regular user, business and admin) are created.

+### blocking user
+user who tried to log in three times in a row, using the same email but with an incorrect password, is blocked for 24 hours.